Colorado

 Morning:

-This morning we will depart Montrose and head south to the town of Ouray.
-Here we'll visit the Box Canyon Falls Park and observe as a thousand gallons of water per minute pour through Canyon Creek and carve a deep gorge in the rock.
-You'll have several options for short trails around the site taking you either 200 feet up for stunning views of Ouray or through the wooded forest in search of Black Swifts which nest here in the summer before returning to Brazil.
-Next we'll return to town and visit the Wright Opera House.
-Built in 1888 this is one of five historic opera houses in southern Colorado that were built to showcase the riches that the mining industry brought to the region.
-We'll get a behind-the-scenes tour to see some original artifacts and learn about what it takes to preserve historic buildings in small towns.
+Checking out of the hotel, we will depart Montrose and head south by motorcoach to the town of Ouray.
+Here we'll visit the Wright Opera House.
+Built in 1888, this is one of five historic opera houses in southern Colorado that were built to showcase the riches that the mining industry brought to the region.
+We’ll get a behind-the-scenes look with a historian to see some original artifacts and learn about what it takes to preserve historic buildings in small towns.

 Lunch: